 The T15 speakers arrived in a well-packed box.
 They were placed between two giant foam pieces inside the box and covered with soft plastic bags.
 They look great with grilles.
 The Polk emblem and slight curvature of grilles add style.

 These black woodgrain side panels look a lot more classy than the standard for this price level, usually textured vinyl.
 The speaker can be removed from the grilles.

 The front baffle is made of semi-lustrous plastic and has rounded edges.
 A blue plate with the Polk logo surrounds the tweeter.
 The woofer cone is a creamy gravy with a glossy dust cap.

 The front-mounted port is a small, gaping black tube that is located between the woofer and tweeter.
 It is a distinctive visual feature.
 When a speaker has a front baffle, ports are typically placed under the woofer.

-Polk Audio may have used this arrangement to reduce the height dimension.
+Polk may have used this arrangement to reduce the height dimension.
 The Polk T15 speakers are a good value for money.
 Although they aren’t flashy, they don’t look cheap.

 This set of speakers is one of the cheapest bookshelf speakers on the market.
 The Elac speakers are compact and sound full for their size.
 They do lack some mid-range, but for this price, it is hard to find anything better.
 This set of speakers is priced in an affordable range.
 Hookeaudio hopes that our reviews of the Elac Debut 2.0 B6.2 speakers helped you with your purchase decision.